Hiroshima is a symbol of resilience and peace, but it’s much more than its tragic past.

 As you plan your visit, consider leveraging the Hiroshima Sightseeing Loop Buses for convenient access to these major attractions.
 The city’s efficient public transport system, including trams and ferries, ensure that every visitor’s journey through the city is enjoyable.

 Hiroshima offers an exploration of flavors that promise to delight every palate.
+Our Hiroshima Food Guide can help you to learn more about what Hiroshima has to offer.

 The journey into Hiroshima’s food culture must begin with its most iconic dish, Hiroshima-style okonomiyaki.
 This savory pancake, distinct from its Kansai counterpart, is built layer by delicate layer, starting with a thin crepe and piled high with cabbage, yakisoba noodles, and a choice of ingredients like fresh seafood or pork, all topped with a generous drizzle of okonomiyaki sauce.